- Personal Finance

 Well, yes, it is.
-You must remember, the pawn shop, as I said at the start, is a business, and they are in business to make a living.
+You must remember, the pawn shop, as I said earlier, is a business, and they are in business to make a living.
 Not only do they have the very high expenses of all the money they pay out for merchandise on a daily basis, they also have overhead just like any other business.
 This includes the usual things:

 - rent or mortgage on their building space